yonetmen/ExceptionAI/README.md

 If you encounter any issues, have a feature request, or any questions about ExceptionAI plugin, I am here to help!
 Please feel free to reach out to me through the following channels:

 * <b>Email:</b> You can send an email to yonetmen@gmail.com with a detailed description of your issue, request, or question.
-Our team will get back to you as soon as possible.
+I will try to get back to you as soon as possible.

 * <b>GitHub:</b> You can also submit an issue or request on this GitHub repository at https://github.com/yonetmen/ExceptionAI.
 This is an excellent way to track the progress of your request and engage in discussions with the developer and other users.
 I encourage you to search the existing issues to see if someone else has already submitted a similar request or encountered the same problem before creating a new one.